missreems/project-3/README.md

 The Event Create page is accessible only by registered users to organise new events.
 ![Event Create](screenshots/event-create.png)

 ### Profile
 A registered user can view their Profile page to keep a track of events they have signed up for, as well as events they are hosting.

-Please refer to 'My contributions' below for more information.
+Please refer to 'My Contributions' below for more information.

 #
-## My contributions 👩🏻‍💻
+## My Contributions
 ### Profile
 I was responsible for the front-end of the Profile page.
 ![Profile Page](screenshots/profile.png)